utrustdev/utrust-for-magento2/README.md

 You will need FTP and SSH access to install this module:

-1. Download our latest release zip file on the [releases page](https://github.com/utrustdev/utrust-for-magento2/releases) or [Utrust Payment extension page](https://marketplace.magento.com/utrust-module-payment.html).
+1. Download our latest release zip file on the [releases page](https://github.com/utrustdev/utrust-for-magento2/releases).
 2. Unzip the zip file in `app/code/Utrust/Payment`.
 3. Enable the module by running `bin/magento module:enable Utrust_Payment`
 4. Apply database updates by running `bin/magento setup:upgrade`